najorin/Learning_Git/README.md

 # Learning_Git
-Repo for me to dick around in and learning Git
+Repo for me to mess around in and learning Git